marioalmonte/accessitrans-aria/readme.txt

 1. Once you've added the attributes, save the page or template
 2. Go to WPML → String Translation
-3. Filter by the context "Elementor ARIA Attributes"
+3. Filter by one of the "AccessiTrans ARIA Attributes_XXX" contexts
 4. Translate the strings as you would with any other text in WPML

 = Best practices for optimal performance =

 For the best experience and website performance, follow these recommendations:

+1. **Enable all three registration formats** for maximum robustness:
+   * Direct format
+   * Prefix format
+   * Element ID format

+2. **Use the Force Refresh function** when translations aren't appearing as expected

-1. **Only browse your site in the primary language** while generating strings for translation.
+3. **Only browse your site in the primary language** while generating strings for translation.
 This prevents the plugin from registering strings that may have already been translated through other systems.

-2. **Disable capture methods after initial setup**:
+4. **Disable capture methods after initial setup**:
-   * Once you've captured all ARIA attributes for translation, we strongly recommend disabling all capture methods and registration formats in the plugin settings
+   * Once you've captured all ARIA attributes for translation, we recommend disabling all capture methods in the plugin settings
-   * This significantly improves site performance and prevents additional strings from being registered in WPML
+   * This improves site performance and prevents additional strings from being registered in WPML
    * Re-enable the capture methods temporarily when you make changes to your site that include new ARIA attributes

 = Practical examples =